aws/aws-graviton-getting-started/groovy.md

 # Groovy on Graviton: tuning tips

+## TL;DR

+If a Groovy app shows a per-thread regression on Graviton vs equivalent x86 instances, it is most often paying for Groovy's dynamic dispatch on every hot call.
+Capture an on-CPU flame graph with `async-profiler`.
+If frames like `MetaClassImpl.invokeMethod`, `CachedMethod.invoke`, `java.lang.reflect.Method.invoke`, or (on Groovy 4+) `Invokers$Holder.linkToCallSite` and `LambdaForm$MH.*` dominate your hot path, annotate the relevant classes with `@CompileStatic`, give parameters concrete types, and replace closure-based iteration (`findAll`, `any`, `each`) with `for` loops in those classes.
+This typically recovers a large fraction of the gap and, for dispatch-bound workloads, can match or exceed the original x86 baseline.

 ## Background

 Groovy applications running on AWS Graviton (M6g, M7g, C7g, M8g, etc) sometimes show worse per-thread CPU performance than the equivalent x86 instance, even with the same JVM and the same application.
-In most cases this is not a Groovy-specific bug - it's the cost of dynamic method dispatch performance differences on aarch64 than on x86_64.
+In most cases this is not a Groovy-specific bug.
+It's the cost of Groovy's dynamic method dispatch behaving differently on aarch64 than on x86_64.

+Groovy resolves most method calls through its **meta-object protocol (MOP)**: the runtime layer that looks up methods, properties, and operators by name on a per-call basis instead of binding them at compile time.
+Every untyped (`def`) parameter, untyped closure, dynamic property access, and non-`@CompileStatic` class goes through the MOP.

+`@CompileStatic` is a Groovy compiler annotation (in `groovy.transform`) that opts a method or class out of the MOP entirely.
+With it, the compiler resolves method and property calls at compile time, emits direct JVM bytecode (`invokevirtual`, `invokestatic`, `invokeinterface`) to your real targets, and rejects code it cannot resolve statically.
+The result is bytecode equivalent to what you'd get from Java, with no runtime dispatch overhead.

 This guide explains what to look for in a profile, why it happens, and the highest-leverage source-level change you can make.

 ## Why dynamic dispatch costs more on aarch64

-A dynamic Groovy method call (the default for any `def`-typed parameter, untyped closure, metaobject-protocol-driven property access, or non-`@CompileStatic` class) goes through a chain that looks roughly like:
+A dynamic Groovy method call (the default for any `def`-typed parameter, untyped closure, MOP-driven property access, or non-`@CompileStatic` class) goes through a chain that looks roughly like:

 ```
 your call → CallSite → MetaClassImpl.invokeMethod →